 The Quality Manual is a Master Document and describes the QMS, its scope, the fundamental processes, procedures and the responsibilities of management.
 The Quality Manual may be shared on request, for example, with external stakeholders like Health authorities or inspectors.

-The Quality Manual is defined by <QualityManualProcessOwner>, approved and signed by <QMDocOwner>'s, and reviewed during Management Review.
+The Quality Manual is defined by <QualityOrganizationHead>, approved and signed by <CEO>, and reviewed during Management Review.
 The Quality Manual is revisited least every three (3) years to ensure alignment with the NBE-Therapeutics's strategy.

 Tier Two – Policies